shoganaich/python-mooc2024/README.md

 If you are here, just ignore this place.

-I just use it as a dump for my exercises.
+I just use it as a dump for my python exercises.